We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given an integer n, return the decimal value of the binary string formed by concatenating the binary representations of 1 to n in order, modulo 10^9 + 7.
+Given an integer n, the task is to form a binary string by concatenating the binary representations of all numbers from 1 to n in order.
+Then, return the decimal value of this binary string modulo 10^9 + 7.

 Key Insights